NumEconCopenhagen/projects-2019-nokiasnake/dataproject/README.md

 The project can be read in [dataproject.ipynb](dataproject.ipynb).

-The project depends on NokiaSnakeClient.py to make some graphs.
+The project depends on plotter.py to make some graphs.
 The entire folder must therefore be downloaded in order to make the notebook run.

 ## The folder

 README.md	           : The file you are reading

-NokiaSnakeClient.py	   : Custom WIP application for fetching, sorting and graphing data from the DST api.
+dataproject (folder)	   : dataproject module containing custom python modules

 Dataproject.ipynb	   : The Jupyter notebook containing the project

-__init__.py		   : Required file in order to import classes and functions from NokiaSnakeClient.py

 ## Requirements
 The dataproject requires the following libraries to run: pydst, matplotlib, numpy, scipy, pandas.
-It further depends on The NokiaSnake Client, which makes use of the tkinter library
+It further depends on the Plotter.py module, which makes use of the tkinter library